Activities at Bahama House

 Harbour Island is famous for fishing.
 And we wouldn’t set up shop unless it’s near the best in the Bahamas.
 While on the island, discover the flats for go-big or go-home bonefishing.

 The island is known best for off-shore fishing.
 Deep sea fish for mahi, wahoo, tuna; bottom fish for snapper and grouper; and spear lobster and conch.

 A WEEK IN THE LIFE

 Kayak among giant sea turtles and manta rays in the bright turquoise waters that hug Harbour Island.

 Local establishments like Gusty’s, Daddy D’s, The Vichum, Beyond the Reef, Valentines Roostertail Bar, JJ’s lounge, and the Fig Tree are best experienced up close and personal.
-This is a place where anything goes.
+This is a place where most anything goes.
 Judgement-free and colorful characters.
-Harbour Island’s magic is a level-playing ground—an eclectic mix of locals and tourists make for Bahamian #briland partying.
+Harbour Island’s magic is a level playing ground—an eclectic mix of locals and tourists make for Bahamian #briland partying.

 Jet skiing is a popular way to see the Eleutheran Bay, which sits between Harbour Island and Eleuthera.
-Whip up wakes in the bay or take a leisurely drive while glimpsing such marine life as starfish, stingrays, fish, coral, and more.
+Whip up wakes in the bay or take a leisurely ride while glimpsing such marine life as starfish, stingray, fish, coral, and more.

 Discover Harbour Island’s undersea playground.
 Cistern rock, which hugs the southern end of the island, is ideal for beginners.
 Bottom Harbour equals family fun.
 For the more experienced, Man Island and Devil’s Backbone are a must.
 Expect hundreds of species of fish, native conchs, lobsters, and a brilliant variety of corals, seafans, and marine growth.